geekygirldawn/gource-demo-jan2016/README.md

 * Use arrow keys to move camera
 * Mouse over timeline widget at the bottom and click on a date to move in time.

+## Recording Gource Videos

+For large repos, Gource can take a while to start the visualization while it parses the logs.
+In this case, you might want to record it as a video to show people or upload online.
+There are [instructions and examples](https://github.com/acaudwell/Gource/wiki/Videos) on the Gource wiki.
+Keep in mind that recording the video can take a long time.
+I didn't time it, but it took 5-10 minutes on my MacBook Air to record a 31 second video.

+The [Gource video](https://youtu.be/KM2YMfOYOPY) for this demo was generated using this command:
+    gource -f --logo images/bitergia_logo_sm.png --title "MailingListStats AKA mlstats" --key --start-date '2014-01-01' --user-image-dir images -a 1 -s .05 --path ../MailingListStats -o - | ffmpeg -y -r 60 -f image2pipe -vcodec ppm -i - -vcodec libx264 -preset ultrafast -pix_fmt yuv420p -crf 1 -threads 0 -bf 0 gource.mp4

 ## More Info about Gource

 More info about [Gource](http://gource.io/),